 In the end, the only hole we want in your mouth is from a donut shop.
 So let’s get those fillings filled!
 (Just remember to brush your teeth after eating that donut hole!)

+On the left, mercury alloy fillings with recurrent decay.
+Notice, the margins along the mercury alloys are delaminating from the tooth and the tooth is darkening.
 Composite resin, on the right, strongly and safely restores the teeth without the use of heavy metals.